tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 Elements in a `CTLSTemplate` MUST appear in strictly ascending order.
 The initial elements are defined in the subsections below.
-Future elements can be added via an IANA registry.
+Future elements can be added via an IANA registry ({{template-keys}}).
 When generating a template, all elements are OPTIONAL to include.
 When processing a template, all elements are mandatory to understand (but see discussion of `optional` in {{optional}}).